MicrosoftDocs/azure-devops-docs/docs/report/dashboards/cycle-time-and-lead-time.md

 In this article you'll learn:

 > [!div class="checklist"]
-> * How to install and configure the Lead Time and Cycle Time widgets (Analytics service)
+> * How to install and configure the Lead Time and Cycle Time widgets (Analytics)
 > * How to interpret the scatter-plot control charts
 > * How moving average and standard deviation are calculated in the charts